-Although hospice care can be centered in your home, you may need to be admitted to a hospital, extended-care facility, or a hospice inpatient facility.
-The hospice can arrange for inpatient care and will stay involved in your care and with your family.
+Although most hospice care is centered in the home, there might be times when you need to be admitted to a hospital, extended-care facility, or an inpatient hospice center.
+Your home hospice team can arrange for inpatient care and will stay involved in your care and with your family.
 You can go back to in-home care when you and your family are ready.

 Since people differ in their spiritual needs and religious beliefs, spiritual care is set up to meet your specific needs.
 It might include helping you look at what death means to you, helping you say good-bye, or helping with a certain religious ceremony or ritual.

-Regularly scheduled family conferences, often led by the hospice nurse or social worker, keep family members informed about your condition and what to expect.
-Family conferences also gives everyone a chance to share feelings, talk about what to expect and what’s needed, and learn about death and the process of dying.
-Family members can find great support and stress relief through family conferences.
-Daily conferences may also be held informally as the nurse or nursing assistant talks with you and your caregivers during their routine visits.
+Regularly scheduled family meetings, often led by the hospice nurse or social worker, keep family members informed about your condition and what to expect.
+Family meetings also give everyone a chance to share feelings, talk about what’s happening and what’s needed, and learn about death and the process of dying.
+Family members can get great support and stress relief through these meetings.
+Daily updates may also be given informally as the nurse or nursing assistant talks with you and your caregivers during routine visits.